-At 31 December 2020 the company has applied IFRS 9's practical expedient to the assessment of impairment losses on current intercompany receivables based on historic default rates adjusted to reflect information about current economic conditions and forecast of future economic conditions.
+At 31 December 2021 the company has applied IFRS 9's practical expedient to the assessment of impairment losses on current intercompany receivables based on historic default rates adjusted to reflect information about current economic conditions and forecast of future economic conditions.

-Short term intercompany loans and other short term receivables
+Intercompany loans and other short term receivables

-At 31 December 2020 all intercompany loans within the company's portfolio were performing with none past due or credit impaired.
+At 31 December 2021 all intercompany loans and other receivables within the company's portfolio were performing with none past due or credit impaired.
 In calculating ECL the company has assessed that no intercompany loans have experienced a significant increase in credit risk and have therefore all are classified as Stage 1 and a 12 month ECL applied.